DaveSkender/Stock.Indicators/README.md

 - .NET Standard 2.0, 2.1
 - .NET Framework 4.6.1

-The compiled library package is [Common Language Specification (CLS) Compliant](https://docs.microsoft.com/en-us/dotnet/standard/common-type-system)
+The compiled library package is [Common Language Specification (CLS) compliant](https://docs.microsoft.com/en-us/dotnet/standard/common-type-system) and can be used in other programming languages, including Python and everything in the .NET universe.

 ## Contributing